doselect/boto3/docs/source/guide/cw-example-using-alarms.rst

 .. _aws-boto3-cw-using-alarms:

 ########################################
-Using alarm actions in Amazon CloudWatch
+Using Alarm Actions in Amazon CloudWatch
 ########################################

 This Python example shows you how to: